 This Make a Casserole Chart helps you create a casserole using typical casserole ingredients.
-Simply choose an ingredient from each of the columns of ingredient types and combine them as directed in the instructions.
+Simply choose an ingredient from each column.
+Then, combine the ingredients as directed in the instructions.

 Want to save this recipe?

-Examples of classic casseroles such as Tuna Casserole, Chicken Casserole, and Ravioli Lasagna Casserole are shown in the bottom portion of this chart.
+The bottom portion of this chart has examples of classic casseroles such as Tuna Casserole, Chicken Casserole, and Ravioli Lasagna Casserole.

 Jump to: